larsaars/KIP_EinfachErklaert/README.md

 ### Data Structure of Scraped Data

 The project uses a custom data structure consisting of folders and files (txt, json, csv, html, mp3) to store the scraped data.
-The data is stored in the git root directory like:
+The The data is stored in the git root directory like:

 ```
 data/